Interfaces๐Ÿ”—

 name = InterfaceField(GraphQLNonNull(GraphQLString))

-To provide a description for the InterfaceType, you can add a docstring to the class.
+You can provide a description for the InterfaceType by adding a docstring to the class.

 1